Page Top

 No. Test questions differ according to level.
 Different questions are provided to measure the Japanese-language competency of examinees as accurately as possible.
 Please choose a suitable level when taking the test.

-How should I decide on which test level to take?
+How should I decide which level to take?

-Does the new test include a composition or conversation test?
+Does the JLPT include a conversation or composition test?

 No, neither is currently included.